fuzzylogicxx/fuzzylogic/posts/tables-and-pseudo-tables-lessons-and-tactics.md

 Note: I think [it’s OK to use the description list element](https://tetralogical.com/blog/2022/04/29/lists/) – just not for such an unconventional and complex use case.

-## ARIA Grid role: an alternative in theory if not in practice
+## ARIA Grid role: an alternative in theory (if not in practice)

-I noted that Github handle their repository “directory indexes” using the [ARIA grid role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/grid_role).
-Their HTML is like this (I’ve abbreviated it a little):
+I noted that Github handle their “repository directory indexes” using the [ARIA grid role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/grid_role).
+Their HTML is like this (I’ve abbreviated it a touch):

 ``` html
 <div role="grid" aria-labelledby="files" class="…">